-Protocol C3J16-V204-00 is a phase 2, single-blind, randomized, placebo controlled study designed to evaluate the safety and microbiological activity of C16G2 Varnish applied directly to the tooth surface.
-Study subjects will receive a single C16G2 Varnish or Placebo administration on six separate days.
-The study will evaluate 27.2 mg and potentially 13.6 mg and/or 54.4 mg C16G2 Varnish or Placebo administrations.
+Protocol C3J16-S205-00 is a phase 2, single-blind, randomized, placebo controlled study designed to evaluate the safety and microbiological activity of C16G2 Strip applied directly to the tooth surface.
+Study subjects will receive a single dose of C16G2 Strip or Placebo followed by 5 days of twice-daily dosing 7 days post-first study drug administration.
+The study will compare 9.2 mg, 18.4 mg and 36.8 mg C16G2 Strip or Placebo administrations in Study Arms 1 through 3, respectively.

-The objectives of the study are to evaluate the safety of multiple C16G2 Varnish or Placebo administration in subjects 12-75 years of age, to assess the targeted antimicrobial activity of C16G2 Varnish or Placebo as measured by a reduction in the number of Streptococcus mutans in saliva and dental plaque, and to assess total bacteria in stimulated saliva and dental plaque.
+The objectives of the study are to assess the targeted antimicrobial activity of C16G2 Strip or Placebo as measured by a reduction in the number of Streptococcus mutans in saliva and dental plaque, and assessment of total bacteria in saliva and dental plaque, and to evaluate the safety of multiple C16G2 Strip or Placebo administration in adolescent and adult study subjects.

-For the summary table presentations, data will be summarized in tabular format by treatment group.
+For the summary table presentations, data will be summarized in tabular format by study arm and treatment group.
 All statistical analysis will be descriptive in nature.
 Descriptive summary statistics will include N, mean, standard deviation, median, range (minimum and maximum) for continuous variables, and frequency counts and percent for categorical variables.